ashleypeak/math-plot/README.md

 ##### Rationals and rational pairs

-A **Rational** is an internal class, representing a rational number, optionally multiplied by π, e.g. "pi/2".
+A **Rational** is an internal class, representing a rational number, optionally multiplied by π or e, e.g. "pi/2", "2e".

 A **Rational pair** is a comma-separated pair of numbers, surrounded by brackets, e.g. "(-2pi, 2pi)".